3bobo/3bobo.github.io/_pages/about.md

 News
 ======
+2024.Feb: One paper is accepted by IEEE ICRA2024.
+2024.Jan: One paper is accepted by IEEE T-IV.
 2023.Oct: One paper is accepted by IEEE T-IV.
 2023.Jul: The [code](https://github.com/3bobo/smat) of SMAT was released.
 2023.Jun: One paper is accepted by RAL.